pujaltes/pujaltes.github.io/index.md

 menuorder: 1
 ---

 Hello, welcome to my website!
-I studien math and now I study the brain.
+I studied math and now I study the brain.
 Go to my blog section to check out some cool interactive plots I made for my students.

 ## Current Interests and Projects: